-We are commited to protecting your privacy and ensuring that your personal data is collected and used appropriately, lawfully and transparently.
+We are committed to protecting your privacy and ensuring that your personal data is collected and used appropriately, lawfully and transparently.

 This Notice explains:

 - who we are

 - how we use your personal data and on what legal basis